alan-kudelko/DrinkCreator6000/README.md

 - `__tdat_start` is a linker symbol representing the starting address of the `.tdat` section in SRAM.
 - `__tdat_end` is a linker symbol representing the ending address of the `.tdat` section in SRAM.
 - `__heap_start` is a linker symbol representing the starting address of the heap section in SRAM.
-- `__heap_end` is a variable defined by me to mark the end of the heap section.
-Its calculation is described in the Notes below.
+- `__heap_end` is a C variable defined by me to represent the current end of the heap.
+Its value is calculated at runtime (see Notes below).
-- `__stack_ptr` is a variable defined by me to mark the start (bottom) of the stack section in SRAM.
-See Notes below.
+- `__stack_ptr` is a C variable defined by me to capture the initial value of the stack pointer before the RTOS scheduler starts (see Notes below).
-- `RAMEND` is a symbolic constant representing the last address of SRAM on AVR microcontrollers.
-Since this project uses the ATmega2561, `RAMEND` equals `0x21FF`.
+- `RAMEND` is a predefined constant representing the last address of SRAM on AVR microcontrollers.
+For the ATmega2561 used in this project, `RAMEND` is equal to `0x21FF`.

 **Notes:**
+- The `.tdat` section is a custom memory segment defined in the linker script.
+It is used to store Task Control Blocks (TCBs), task stacks, and associated guard zones.
+By placing all task stacks contiguously within .tdat, the system ensures controlled stack allocation and simplifies stack overflow detection.
 - The symbols `__tdat_start` and `__tdat_end` were predefined in the linker script, along with a custom `.tdat` section.
 This section is used to store Task Control Blocks (TCBs), task stacks, and corresponding guard zones.
 The `.tdat` section ensures that stacks and their guard zones are placed contiguously in memory, enabling reliable stack overflow monitoring.

-- The __heap_end variable is defined as follows:
+- The __heap_end variable is computed as:

       __heap_end = (__brkval != 0) ? __brkval : (void*)&__heap_start;.

-  __brkval is a pointer to the first free memory location in the heap section, and it is managed internally by the malloc() function.
+- `__brkval` is a pointer internally managed by malloc() to indicate the current top of the heap.
+If no memory has been allocated yet, it remains zero.

 - The `__stack_ptr` variable is initialized with the value of the `SP` register before the RTOS scheduler starts.
 On AVR microcontrollers, `SP` holds the current stack pointer.
 However, after the scheduler starts, `SP` is overwritten with the stack pointer of the currently executing task, which would lead to incorrect free memory calculations if used directly.